adhocore/docker-phpfpm/README.md

 Docker PHP FPM with lean alpine base.
 The download size is just about **~100MB** - tiny given how many extensions it has baked in.

-It contains PHP>=8.2.5, PHP>=8.1.18 and PHP>=8.0.28 with plenty of common and useful extensions.
+It contains PHP>=8.2.7, PHP>=8.1.20 and PHP>=8.0.29 with plenty of common and useful extensions.

 You can also continue using [`adhocore/phpfpm:7.4`](./7.4.Dockerfile) for PHP7.4.33 but this version is now deprecated.

 If you are looking for a complete local development stack then check [`adhocore/lemp`](https://github.com/adhocore/docker-lemp).

-It comes prepackaged with `composer` - both v1 and v2.
-Use `composer` command for v2 and `composer1` for v1.
+The images are always latest, everytime a new PHP version comes out and its official image is available we will see it in adhocore/phpfpm the next day.

 ## Usage